-- A preliminary energy modeling report with model parameters and inputs, energy and GHG emission reporting for energy end uses (including but not limited to space heating and cooling, domestic hot water, lighting, plug loads and fans and pumps) and a description of modelling software used. - A preliminary Step Code Part 3 Design Checklist. - A preliminary REAP Building Enclosure R-Value Calculator report. - For the Passive House Energy Performance Credit, provide preliminary energy model documentation as required by Section 10.2.3.3 (3) of the BC Energy Step Code.
+- A preliminary energy modeling report with model parameters and inputs, energy and GHG emission reporting for energy end uses (including but not limited to space heating and cooling, domestic hot water, lighting, plug loads and fans and pumps) and a description of modelling software used. - A preliminary Step Code Part 3 Design Checklist. - A preliminary REAP Building Enclosure R-Value Calculator report. - An airtightness test plan that includes mid-construction testing and reporting. - For the Passive House Energy Performance Credit, provide preliminary energy model documentation as required by Section 10.2.3.3 (3) of the BC Energy Step Code.